Diamondbacks vs. Dodgers Player Props Betting Odds

 Walker Stats

-- Christian Walker has 129 hits with 34 doubles, a triple, 28 home runs and 53 walks.
+- Christian Walker has recorded 129 hits with 34 doubles, a triple, 28 home runs and 55 walks.
 He has driven in 87 runs with eight stolen bases.

 Walker Recent Games